"This code isn't readable".

 If you're a programmer, you can probably guess this code is fetching a user and using it as a response.
 The code is readable; it uses names and concepts you're familiar with to tell the "story" of what it's doing.
 To illustrate this further, consider:

-• fetchUser is "fetching" a user.
+is "fetching" a user.
 What does that mean?
-You'd guess it's querying a database, file, or API, based on past experience with I/O.
+You'd guess it's querying a database, file, or API, based on past experience with I/O.fetchUser

-• fetchUser takes 40 as an argument.
+as an argument.
 What does it represent?
-Probably an identifier, based on knowledge of data structures & schema design and/or past experience with databases and APIs.
+Probably an identifier, based on knowledge of data structures & schema design and/or past experience with databases and APIs.function(user)

-• function(user) is an anonymous function passed to .then.
+.
 Why?
-Probably because the fetching is asynchronous, based on knowledge of concurrency and past experience with fetching things in certain languages.
+Probably because the fetching is asynchronous, based on knowledge of concurrency and past experience with fetching things in certain languages.- What does

-• What does respond do?
-Probably sends a message to the client of some kind of request, based on knowledge of the typical request/response cycle and past experience writing servers and APIs.
+do?
+Probably sends a message to the client of some kind of request, based on knowledge of the typical request/response cycle and past experience writing servers and APIs. - And so on.

 You cannot have readability with zero familiarity.
 Yet, not all familiarity is equal.
 For example, you can expect virtually everyone to know what a piano is, but you can't expect everyone to know what a euphonium is (sorry, euphonium players!).